reactabular/reactabular/docs/paginating.md

 import React from 'react';
 import { compose } from 'redux';
 import {
-  Table, search
+  Table, search, Search
 } from 'reactabular';
 import {
-  Paginator, paginate, Search, generateRows
+  Paginator, paginate, generateRows
 } from './helpers';
 */